 Saint Brigid’s Childhood

 Brigid was born in about 450 in Ireland.
 Her father was an Irish chieftain or king and her mother was a slave in his court.
+She was most likely born out of wedlock, but later her father claimed her and raised her with his other children.
 Her parents may have been baptized by Saint Patrick and she herself likely heard the great saint preach.
 She was interested in the religious life from a young age.

 Brigid likely worked in her mother’s dairy, which prospered under her hand, despite the fact that she gave much of its produce away.
 She was known as a generous, kind-hearted girl who tried to help anyone in need.